7 Key Considerations for a Choosing a Right CRM

 4. Your CRM should be client-centric; and not about “you”

-Imagine a scenario; you have been through the herculean task of putting in place a CRM.
+Imagine a scenario; you have been through the herculean task of putting in place a CRM software.
 You have now started to get users on-board to use the system and you are winning the user-adoption challenge.
 Then what?

 Most CRMs in the broker-dealer space become gigantic information storage repositories with little real-time or on-demand analytics to aid business decision-making; which is so critical for commercial success.
 In other words, there is a disproportionate amount of time and resource spent towards getting information into the system and very little time and resource to use the data and related analytics to drive client-centric decision-making within the organization.
 We believe the future of broker-dealer CRMs is all about client engagement and client-centricity, driving both quantitative (i.e., research, meetings, calls, corporate access etc.) and qualitative (sentiment around stocks and ideas) assessment in the client service value chain.